starship/starship/docs/config/README.md

 - The first string is the path to the shell to use to execute the command.
 - Other following arguments are passed to the shell.

-If unset, it will fallback to STARSHIP_SHELL and then to "sh" on Linux, and "cmd /C" on Windows.
+If unset, it will fallback to STARSHIP_SHELL and then to 'sh' on Linux, and 'cmd /C' on Windows.

 The `command` will be passed in on stdin.